jakelishman/dev-forum-23-dynamic-circuits/README.md

 You should be able to print out the counts from the backend run, which ideally should be mostly an even split between `'00'` and `'11`'.

+Dynamic circuit capabilities on IBM Hardware utilize a new system software stack, so being able to compare results from the new and legacy stacks can be a useful tool in debugging.
+Can you run the above against both stacks and compare their outputs?

 <!--
 What we're interested in: